apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

 to be defined in the beans (*the_key_for_xxx* and *the_secret_for_xxx* values for the *key* and *secret* properties).

-For the CAS OAuth wrapping, the *casOAuthUrl* property must be set to the OAuth wrapping url of the other CAS server which is using OAuth wrapping (for example: *http://mycasserver2/oauth2.0*).
+For the CAS OAuth wrapping, the *casOAuthUrl* property must be set to the OAuth wrapping url of the other CAS server which is using OAuth wrapping (i.e: `http://mycasserver2/oauth2.0`).

 ### User Interface